ensdomains/ens-contracts/contracts/wrapper/README.md

 `renew()` indirectly extends the expiry of a .eth name by renewing the name inside the .eth registrar.

-`setExpiry()` extends the expiry of any name.
+`extendExpiry()` extends the expiry of any name.
 It can only be called by the owner of the name or the owner of the parent name.
 When called by the owner of the name, the `CAN_EXTEND_EXPIRY` fuse must have already been burned by the parent.

 ## Fuses